2018-2019 Freestyle Program Information

 For athletes who want to get a taste of the fun and excitement of competitive freestyle the team will be hosting some friendly in house slopestyle competitions.
 We will space these competitions out in the second half of the season and will be an optional aspect of the program.
 If any athletes show an interest in being competitive in freestyle during the course of the season or want to pursue training for competition next year we can make that a reality.
 If there is enough interest from the team at the end of the season we will shoot to host an open format slopestyle competition and invite other programs and schools around the state to come compete at the Camden Snow Bowl!

-The Camden Snow Bowl Freestyle program has teamed up with Sidecountry Sports in Rockland to help athletes and their families with the costs of equipment.
-Because some kids in the program may be switching over from other skiing disciplines or may not have the necessary equipment we have outlined the recommended gear needed for the program, all of which is available at Sidecountry sports.
+The Camden Snow Bowl Freestyle program has teamed up with Sidecountry Sports to help athletes and their families with the costs of equipment.
+Because some kids in the program may be switching over from other skiing disciplines or may not have the necessary equipment we have outlined the recommended gear needed for the program, all of which is available at Sidecountry sports, with store locations in Rockland and Belfast, and now at the Snow Bowl, Trailside.
 Discounts on equipment will be available for members of the team at the shop and we are also working to put together package deals for athletes who need a whole new equipment setup for freestyle to keep the costs of new equipment low.

 More details on program times and cost coming soon!